FactoryXCode/MfPack/MfPack/Samples/SinkWriterToEncodeVideoSample/README.md

 Description:
   These samples demonstrates how to use the SinkWriter to encode a video file from a bitmap.
   This sample has 2 levels:
-  Sample 1 creates a simple green bitmap (640x480) and store it to a file with a length of 20 seconds.
+  Example 1 creates a simple green bitmap (640x480) and store it to a file with a length of 20 seconds.
-  Sample 2 demonstrates how to use the SinkWriter to encode a video file from a bitmap file.
+  Example 2 demonstrates how to use the SinkWriter to create a video from a bitmap file.

 Supported output formats are: MP4, AVI and WMF.